wp-plugins/kudobux-testimonial-widget/readme.txt

 2. Add personal testimonials

+3. Setting up an SEO Page

-3. Publish your testimonials to search engines and business directories to improve SEO
+4. Publish your testimonials to search engines and business directories to improve SEO

+5. Reward brand advocates

-5 .
-Easy share and display testimonials on your website
+6. Easy share and display testimonials on your website

+= Support =
+Email us at [hello@kudobuzz.com] or join our community at [http://bit.ly/kudobuzz]for any kind of support.
+We promise to get back to you ASAP.

+== Screenshots ==

+1. Kudobuzz Testimonial Widget in action on a website (Classic)
+2. Kudobuzz Testimonial Widget in action on a website (Neptune)
+3. User's welcome dashboard
+4. Connecting Social accounts and adding Reviews
+5. Select a Widget
+6. Customizing a Widget

 == Installation ==